 All-inclusive fee: The term "typical" is not used by Michele Fox Gott, celebrity planner and President of Center Of Attention Events, in Burbank, California.
-"I call myself a 'wedding producer' because I produce everything," Michele says.
+"I call myself a 'wedding producer' because I produce everything," Fox Gott says.
 "We design every element, so all details match.
 We contract entertainment directly with the artists; we do lighting and set design in-house, which saves clients money and gives them a custom look.
 With a wedding producer, in the end, it should not cost you more than your total budget.
 We tell clients to give us an all-inclusive price and we will happily produce the wedding because we feel our discounts will cover our fee."

-Blended Percentage and flat fee: Kimiko Hosaki of K.H & co. charges a design and planning retainer fee and production fee at a flat rate.
+Blended percentage and flat fee: Kimiko Hosaki of K.H & co. charges a design and planning retainer fee and production fee at a flat rate.
 Her vendor management and coordination percentage fees are calculated on a percentage of the total vendor and venue cost.
 "This is standard practice in the industry and is typically 20 percent,” Hosaki said.
 “Since we charge an initial retainer fee, we charge 15 percent on average.
 I don't suggest billable hours as your costs can get out of control quickly without you even knowing it."

 Flat fee packages: C & A Event Planning's Ashley Paul, based in New York, offers two comprehensive base packages and a la carte options.
-"We customize anything in between as every wedding is different," Ashley says.
+"We customize anything in between as every wedding is different," Paul says.
 Her full-service planning and coordination package starts at $7,200 and the month-of planning/partial planning package begins at $2,650.

 Questions to Ask Before Hiring a Planner